HxGodot/hxgodot/README.md

 `<path to godot binary> -e --path <included test project folder>` You should be able to step through the code on both sides(godot & hxgodot) and see what's going on.

+## Good to know
+- Godot exposes around 850 classes in the extension API.
+Haxe's compiler will automatically only compile classes that your code actually imports / uses into the extension.